eliguo/CSPP-401003-Labs/README.md

 - Plot the training and validation loss as a function of the number of epochs used to train
 - Print the train and validation MSE

-## Lab3: Back-propagation in action
+## Lab 3: Back-propagation in action
 The aim of this lab is to implement back-propagation using the tensorflow.keras library.
 We will be using a modified neural network architecture as shown below:

 ![](https://static.us.edusercontent.com/files/dLC5azkodx7hgP5DzY3g9G3u)